Cunning Plans

 Plans & Puppets

-Cunning Plans takes a close look at Dead Souls (1842), Nikolai Gogol’s startling peek into the mind and manners of provincial 19th century Russia.
-Gogol’s novel also deals with Russian identity and with Russia’s stagnant social system.
+Cunning Plans starts by taking a close look at Dead Souls (1842), Nikolai Gogol’s startling peek into the mind and manners of provincial 19th century Russia.
+Gogol’s novel also deals with Russian identity and its stagnant social and political system — which are explored more widely in Dostoevsky’s Crime and Punishment and The Brothers Karamazov, and in Bulgakov’s The Master and Margarita.

 🌘